If you are interested in adopting one of our dogs, please take the time to read through the following questions and see what your answers are.

 In this way, we can get a better idea about you and you can get a better idea about what life would be like for you and your new dog when you bring them home.
 NB: We take every effort to ensure that our dogs are kept in the best condition and their health and well-being is our number one priority, therefore we hope you understand that we want to ensure that this is continued in their new life.
 We are not trying to dig into your personal life but rather to suggest things for you to consider that a lot of people overlook when getting a new dog, especially a husky.

-They caution that giving a home to a rescue animal is one of the most rewarding experiences a person can have.
-However, it is important you feel ready for, and understand, the commitment of taking on another life which will be totally dependent on yo
+Battersea caution that giving a home to a rescue animal is one of the most rewarding experiences a person can have.
+However, it is important you feel ready for, and understand, the commitment of taking on another life which will be totally dependent on you.

 Questions to Challenge Yourself With: